Commands Usage

 /mv import moon normal --generator BukkitFullOfMoon

-/mv import one_biome normal --biome plains
+/mv import one_biome normal --biome @single:plains

 Permission